Premkumarcandy/devops-playground/cka-certified-kubernetes-administrator.md

 - in a HA system, there will be multiple master nodes and in the cluster and each master node will have an etcd pod running for HA.

 ## kube-api server
+- kubectl command is hitting on kube-api server
+- kube-api server will authenticate and validate the request and send back the result.
+- It also assist to retrive information, update etcd etc

+Config file ```/etc/kubernetes/manifests/kube-apiserver.yaml```